-Colombia specialist Sarah Powell discovers how a vibrant lifestyle and textured scenery of many hues are perfect ingredients for an album of eye-catching images.
+Colombia specialist Sarah discovers how a vibrant lifestyle and textured scenery of many hues are perfect ingredients for an album of eye-catching images.

 Nothing in Colombia is dull and the colorful clothing of this local sweet seller caught my eye, set against the deep yellow wall.
 The 'Cuartel de las Bóvedas' in Cartegena has been transformed over its lifetime from storage vaults to a prison, a soldiers’ barracks and today an arcade of handicraft shops.

 Every day, local ladies come to sell traditional sweets made from pineapple, coconut, guava and tamarind — great for a sugar hit after a long day exploring the walled-city on foot.

 No trip to Colombia is complete without sampling its most famous export (coffee, in case you had to ask!) and your morning cappuccino will never be the same after visiting Colombia’s ‘triangulo de café’.
 Although we have all become familiar with coffee preparation thanks to the big brands, I have to admit I had no idea of the complexities of growing, selecting and roasting this little bean.